 The lifetime Stafford loan aggregate borrowing limit for DDS students is $224,000 (includes Stafford borrowing for undergrad or previous graduate programs, if applicable).
 The lifetime Stafford aggregate for MSD students is $138,500.
 No more than $65,500 of the Stafford total can be from subsidized loans.

-Federal Stafford and Graduate PLUS loans are borrowed from Direct Loans (U.S. Department of Education).
-HPSL and LDS loans are also federal loans, but repayment is administered by Indiana University Student Loan Administration.
-Here are online resources for tracking your federal debt totals:
+Federal Direct Stafford and Graduate PLUS loans are borrowed from the U.S. Department of Education and managed by a loan servicer.
+Health Professions loan(s) are also federal loans, but repayment is administered by Indiana University Student Loan Administration.
+Here are resources for tracking your federal indebtedness totals.